andyofmelbourne/speckle-tracking/README.rst

         which pip
         >> /home/username/programs/miniconda3/envs/test/bin/pip

-    this will ensure that the dependencies are installed into the current conda environment and prevent poluting the system python envoriment.
+    this will ensure that the dependencies are installed into the current conda environment and prevent polluting the system python environment.

 Documentation